QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 df.plot(x='X',y='Y_hat', kind='line', ax=ax, color='g')
 ```

-However we need to think about formalising this guessing process by thinking of this problem as an optimization problem.
+However we need to think about formalizing this guessing process by thinking of this problem as an optimization problem.

 Let's consider the error $\epsilon_i$ and define the difference between the observed values $y_i$ and the estimated values $\hat{y}_i$ which we will call the residuals